 - Review of pore structure models and spatially resolved modelling of reaction and transport including porosity created from primary nanoparticles

-- Kinetics of catalyst deactivation (including accelerated testing)
+- Kinetics of catalyst deactivation (including accelerated testing) and catalyst regeneration

 - Possibilities and challenges in coupling chemical kinetics with computational fluid dynamics (CFD).